 - explain what the consequences may be if the standards/targets are not met - for example, that it may be necessary to discuss the matter at a formal meeting and that this could ultimately lead to the individual not being confirmed in post

 - discuss any actions required by the HoD and/nominee and agree timescales for completing these, where the member of staff has concerns

 - The HoD/Nominee should use the Probation Plan to keep a record of the details referred to in the meeting and ensure that this is available to the parties concerned i.e. the HoD/nominee and the member of staff.

 - If the individual's performance does not improve within a reasonable and realistic timescale following the informal meeting, it may be necessary to discuss the matter at a formal meeting.

 Formal procedure/meeting - Chaired by HoD

-- Where a formal meeting is to be arranged to discuss difficulties during probation, discussion should be held with the Dean and advice sought from the HR Partner who will also be present at the meeting.
+- Where a formal meeting is to be arranged to discuss difficulties during probation, discussion should be held with the Dean and advice sought from the HR Adviser who will also be present at the meeting.

 - The member of staff should be invited in writing to attend the meeting, giving them appropriate notice.
 The letter should state the reasons why they have fallen short of the required standards and they should be provided with evidence of this, where available, prior to the meeting.